A Brooks-type result for sparse critical graphs: Sharpness

 The assumptions in Construction \ref{3ConnConst} are strong.
 Most edges $e$ in $k$-critical graphs do not have such a vertex $w$, and some $k$-critical graphs do not have any edge-vertex pairs $(e,w)$ that satisfy the assumptions.
-We will construct an infinite family of sparse graphs with high connectivity, $\mathbb{G}_k$, that do satisfy the assumptions.
+We will construct an infinite family $\mathbb{G}_k$ of sparse $3$-connected graphs that do satisfy the assumptions.

 The family is generated for each $k$ by finding a small $3$-connected $k$-critical graph $G'_k$ such that $\rho_k(G'_k) = y_k$.
 We will describe a subgraph $H_k' \leq G_k'$ with two vertices, $u$ and $w$, such that in any $(k-1)$-coloring $\phi'$ of $H_k'$, $\phi'(u) = \phi'(w)$.
 Construction \ref{3ConnConst} can then be applied to $G_k'$, using any edge $e$ incident to $u$ that is not in $H_k'$ and not incident to $w$.
 Because Construction \ref{3ConnConst} does not decrease the degree of $u$, this process can be iterated indefinitely to populate $\mathbb{G}_k$.